The Human Truth Foundation

 Life Expectancy70.86yrs (2017)2

 Uzbekistan is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Uzbekistan does better than average in terms of opposing gender inequality3.
+Uzbekistan does better than average for opposing gender inequality3.
 However Uzbekistan performs less well in most areas.
 It does worse than average in the rate of gender bias (from 7 indicators)4, commentary in Human Rights Watch reports5, its nominal commitment to Human Rights6, freethought7, speed of uptake of HR treaties8 and in LGBT equality9.
-And finally, it sits amongst the bottom 20 in terms of supporting press freedom10.
+And finally, it falls into the worst 20 in terms of supporting press freedom10.
 Since the death of President Islam Karimov, President Shavkat Mirziyoyev "has taken some steps to improve the country´s abysmal human rights record, such as releasing some political prisoners, relaxing certain restrictions on free expression, removing citizens from the security services´ notorious “black list,” and increasing accountability of government institutions to the citizenry", instigating a cautious "sense of hope" amongst some11, that Uzbekistan may start to climb out of its abusive human rights abyss.
 For the first time in 7 years, a Human Rights Watch delegation was permitted to visit in 201711.

 1. Uzbekistan's Human Rights, Equality & Tolerance